kbase/groups/design/textsearch.md

 Cons:
 1. No ordering by relevance
 2. More work than simple tokenizing
-3. Likely thousands of index entries per group
+3. Likely thousands of index entries per group - slow create & update
+4. Makes group updates much more tricky (details not shown)
+5. Adding or removing a text search field may require reindexing all groups (see below)

 ## Delegate to ElasticSearch for text search